 My Trip to Gstaad, Switzerland

 With her luggage open wide, she appeared to be changing clothes to get more comfortable (holiday tourism events tend to warrant a fancy outfit which might include a dress, hosiery, and heels) and then whipped out an envelope and handed it to me.
 I peeled back the crisp enclosure only to discover an invitation to visit Gstaad.
-And I, of course, said yes.
+And of course, I said yes.

-I knew very little about this area of Switzerland at the time, but I’m so glad that I accepted her invitation.
+I knew very little about this area of Switzerland at the time, but I’m so glad I accepted her invitation.

 After three nights solo in Bern, I rode the train through tiny villages in the Alps and disembarked in Gstaad where Antje was waiting for me.
 I spent four nights in this amazing area of the country, and had the time of my life.
 I was alone my first night, but met up with a group of journalists from Paris, London, and Germany for three nights.
 I’m excited to share experiences and photos from my trip to Gstaad, Switzerland.